Developing our Workforce

 Investing in Working Families

 Only three countries in the world have no laws guaranteeing paid maternity leave: Lesotho, Papua New Guinea, and the United States.
-As Delegate, Shelly will work hard to bring paid maternity leave to Virginia so that our working mothers can afford to take time off to spend with their newborns.
-She will also fight for families’ right to paid sick leave so that everyone can afford to take time off to care for their sick loved ones.
+As a Delegate, Shelly works to bring paid maternity leave to Virginia so that our working mothers can afford to take time off to spend with their newborns.
+She is also a champion of families’ right to paid sick leave so that everyone can afford to take time off to care for their sick loved ones.

 Strengthening Small Businesses